Python recipes

 The cars_df is a regular Pandas data frame, which you can manipulate using all Pandas methods.

-Writing a Pandas DataFrame in a dataset
+Writing the Pandas DataFrame in an output dataset

 Once you have used Pandas to manipulate the input data frame, you generally want to write it to the output dataset.